What are the responsibilities and job description for the RN/LPN Charge Nurse position at Pleasantview?

 PHYSICAL ACTIVITY REQUIREMENTS AND ENVIRONMENT

-Lifting Requirements: Staff Nurses may be called upon to lift equipment or supplies weighing up to 50 lbs. and to assist with lifting and moving residents.
+Lifting Requirements: Charge Nurses may be called upon to lift equipment or supplies weighing up to 50 lbs. and to assist with lifting and moving residents.
 Assistive devices are required for resident lifts.
 Push/pull requirements of 40 lbs. are common.

 Safety: Various safety protocols and assistive devices are utilized to perform job functions such as Hoyer lifts and gait belts.
-Staff Nurses must be capable of using all such devices efficiently and safely and all such devices must be used pursuant to facility policies.
-Staff Nurses must be familiar with and follow all facility safety policies.
+Nurses must be capable of using all such devices efficiently and safely and all such devices must be used pursuant to facility policies.
+Nurses must be familiar with and follow all facility safety policies.

-Sight Requirements: Staff Nurses are required to have vision corrected to average in order to assess and respond to residents, family members, physicians, co-workers and others needs.
+Sight Requirements: Nurses are required to have vision corrected to average in order to assess and respond to residents, family members, physicians, co-workers and others needs.

-Hearing Requirements: Staff Nurses are required to have an average range of hearing, as corrected, in order to assess and respond to residents, family members, physicians, co-workers and others communications.
+Hearing Requirements: Nurses are required to have an average range of hearing, as corrected, in order to assess and respond to residents, family members, physicians, co-workers and others communications.

-Socialization Requirements: Staff Nurses are required to work with all other persons in the facility and the ability to get along with others and to socialize with others is essential.
-In addition, the Staff Nurse is responsible for meeting and dealing with residents and their families requiring excellent communication and socialization skills.
+Socialization Requirements: Nurses are required to work with all other persons in the facility and the ability to get along with others and to socialize with others is essential.
+In addition, the Nurse is responsible for meeting and dealing with residents and their families requiring excellent communication and socialization skills.

-Other Physical Requirements: While performing the duties of this job, Staff Nurses are frequently required to stand and sit; use hands to finger, handle or feel; and to talk or listen.
+Other Physical Requirements: While performing the duties of this job, Nurses are frequently required to stand and sit; use hands to finger, handle or feel; and to talk or listen.
 Significant fine finger dexterity is required.
-Staff Nurses will be called upon frequently to perform twisting, bending, squatting, kneeling or crouching when assisting with resident therapy needs.
+Nurses will be called upon frequently to perform twisting, bending, squatting, kneeling or crouching when assisting with resident therapy needs.
 The employee is frequently required to reach with hands and arms.

 Environment: